This support article refers to the 2.0 version of the Aha! Rally integration. For the 1.0 version, please reference this article.

 2. This will launch the integration configuration wizard.
 The first step is to name your integration and optionally select a template if you have already created one.
 Click Save and continue.

-3. Next, you will be prompted to authenticate.
+4. Next, you will be prompted to Authorize your account.
 Aha! uses OAuth 2.0 for authentication, and if you are already logged into an active Rally session in your browser, you will not be prompted for credentials.
 If you are not currently logged into Rally, you will be prompted with a Rally authentication screen.

 7. Within record mappings, you have the option to also specify your field mappings.
 This is an advanced option within the configuration that allows you to customize how each field within the record is mapped between Aha! and Rally — as well as what relationship links exist for those records.